Blosc/bcolz/doc/reference.rst

       twice (which is slooow).
 It avoids memory leaks to happen too (which can be important for large iterables).

+.. py:function:: ones(shape, dtype=float, **kwargs)

+    Return a new carray object of given shape and type, filled with ones.

+    Parameters:
+      shape : int
+        Shape of the new array, e.g., ``2``.
+Only 1-d shapes supported. dtype : data-type, optional
+        The desired data-type for the array, e.g., `numpy.int8`.
+Default is `numpy.float64`.
+      kwargs : list of parameters or dictionary
+        Any parameter supported by the carray constructor.

+    Returns:
+      out : carray
+        Array of ones with the given shape and dtype.

 .. py:function:: zeros(shape, dtype=float, **kwargs)

     Return a new carray object of given shape and type, filled with zeros.